 Spring storms usually bring much desired showers to our lawns and gardens.
 However, heavy rains can be damaging to even the healthiest of plants by drowning them or causing mold or mildew to grow.
 Protect your lawn and garden from future downpours and take action with these solutions.

 Your lawn’s best line of defense against heavy rain is proper drainage.
 Tend to areas where water pools by adding soil and grade the surface away from your home.
 If the spot is already in a low area, installing a drain can help divert the accumulated rain to another location.
+This process can be a lot of work depending on the grade of your lawn, but it may be the only long-term fix if you’re experiencing persistent pooling.

 Make sure the gutters on your home are clean and draining properly.
 Clogged gutters can cause rain runoff from your roof to relentlessly abuse the lawn beneath it.
+This can lead to soil erosion, and a number of other problems including, basement flooding, water stains, paint damage, mold and mildew, and wood rot.
+If your gutters are aging, or showing signs of damage, leaks or rust, fix them up for your lawn and home’s sake.

 Protect Your Garden